Skip to main content

 Dr. Ash

 "I prescribe metformin to non-diabetics often, but only if they have high visceral fat and inflammation.
-If you are 'skinny-fat' or pre-diabetic, it may be transformative.
+If you are 'skinny-fat' or pre-diabetic, it may be powerful.
 If you are a CrossFitter at 8% body fat, it can hold you back."

 We have your back.
 At Fishtown Medicine, the goal is not just to order tests and hand you a result.
 We interpret, explain, and advocate.
 You should feel like you have a Chief Medical Officer in your corner.

 > "Dr. Ash, should I take metformin for longevity?"
-My answer: it depends on your current bottleneck.

 • If your bottleneck is insulin resistance (HOMA-IR over 1.5), then yes.
 Fixing your metabolism likely outweighs the muscle trade-off.